ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 7. Change the information added to the record to limited

-7. Try to post to the record using the create token- this should fail
+7. Try to post to the record using the create token - check that this fails

 	```
     curl -H 'Content-Type: application/orcid+xml' -H 'Authorization: Bearer [create token]' -H 'Accept: application/xml' -d '@ma_work.xml' -X POST 'http://api.qa.orcid.org/v1.2/[new id]/orcid-works' -L -i -k